Perth Cloud & Datacenter Convention 2023

 We will consider these and associated key issues facing enterprise and providers via keynotes and discussion panels delivered by local, national and international experts.
 This will be supplemented by the exhibition and demonstration of critical equipment, solutions and systems.

+How are enterprise needs of digital infrastructure changing and how is this impacting the decisions they make?
 What are some of the key developments in services and solutions that we can expect to see come onto the market in coming years?
 And which will contribute most to the challenges faced by enterprise across Western Australia?
-How will they do so?
+How?

-Data centers have long been accustomed to scrutiny of their energy consumption.
-Now, the focus has moved outside the data center to supply and procurement practices and beyond operation to the whole of the facility life.
+Data centers whether on-prem., colocation or hyperscale have long been accustomed to scrutiny of their energy consumption.
+Now, the focus has moved outside the facilities themselves to supply and procurement practices and beyond operation to the whole of the facility life.
+How is this impacting enterprise decision making when outsourcing or migrating?
 How can all of this be tracked and managed?
-And what, maybe, is next?